nyorain/vil/docs/performance.md

   the descriptorSet handles used by a `CommandRecord` are still valid, they may be dangling pointers.
-The only time we can safely dereference them is while the record is being submitted or is still pending on the device since the application cannot have destroyed the sets so far.
+The only time we can safely dereference them is while the record is being submitted or is still pending on the device since the application cannot have destroyed the used sets so far.
 	- Even when we don't have this guarantee we still have a way to know whether the pointer is dangling: we just need to store the DescriptorPool and the DescriptorSet::id together with the